nkernis/blog.noahkernis.com/content/posts/itp/fall_2020/electronic_text/06_final/index.md

 > Frames are mental structures that shape the way we see the world.
 As a result, they shape the goals we seek, the plans we make, the way we act, and what counts as good or bad outcomes of our actions. (xi - xii)

 Frames effect how we interpret the world.
 When an idea is new and hard to understand, Lakoff says that is because we lack a frame to understand it.
 We can either learn and develop a frame, or reject the idea.
-Another important point is that frames are structures in our brains. they are made up of patterns of neurons firing.
+Another important point is that frames are structures in our brains.
+They are made up of patterns of neurons firing.

 When it comes to words, Lakoff writes,